vshn/odootools/CONTRIBUTING.md

 The workload ratio can be retrieved from Odoo via the "Contracts" model.
 However, special read access needs to be granted so that they can be queried for their own user.

+### Timezone Support

+A custom field in the payslip model is required (`x_timezone`) to save the timezone of a user for a certain month.
+We considered using the timezone from the browser or make it toggleable in the UI, but that doesn't cover enough cases.

+PeopleOps have the ability to create reports over all employees.
+For that reason there can't be a single timezone info (e.g. from Browser) because that would apply to every employee.
+Also, throughout a year an employee can switch zones, so the yearly report has to know which months are different.

+So we need a historic view per user per month and that's where the custom field in the payslip comes in.